Blog-Reference and Blog-Reference

 You say: “Training children in this is part of the socialization process, and those that don't get become life-long brats that are always taking and never give, or when they give it is not really reciprocating.
 They get a reputation for being assholes.”

 This is a fine piece of folk psychology/sociology.
-The questions is, is it relevant for economics?
+The question is, is it relevant to economics?
 Not at all!
 The insight that there are assholes in the world ― to which everybody can readily agree from his own experience ― does NOT advance our understanding of how the actual economy works.
 Just the opposite.
 Psychology/sociology are NOT the subject matter of economics but a distraction from the real issues, which, as we all know by now, has led economics into the coal-pit of cargo cult science.#1

 Keynes, famously, gave a definition of what the centerpiece of economics is: the monetary theory of production.
 Note, that this definition of the subject matter eliminates a lot of garbage that has always been dear to mentally retarded economists.
 Barter, for example.
 But, more important, it eliminates ALL psychological and sociological issues.
 In contradistinction to the neoclassical utility maximizers, Keynes correctly defined economics as a system science.

 In order not to fall back behind Keynes, the PsySoc-Ban has to be issued as one of the Ten Commandments of Economics: Leave all psychological, sociological, anthropological, biological, etc. issues to psychology, sociology, anthropology, biology, etc.